FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/varnish.md

 If you wish to invalidate cached objects in Varnish, begin by adding an [ACL](https://www.varnish-cache.org/docs/3.0/tutorial/vcl.html#example-3-acls) to your Varnish configuration.
 This ACL determines which IPs are allowed to issue invalidation requests.
 Let’s call the ACL `invalidators`.
-This ACL will also be used throughout the Varnish examples on this page.
+The ACL below will be used throughout the Varnish examples on this page.

 ```varnish
 # /etc/varnish/your_varnish.vcl